-No. of Shareholder's No. of Complaint not No. of Complaint No. of Complaint Reasons for Pending Complaints Complaint Received solved to the satisfaction Solved during Pending as on during the financial year of shareholders the financial year 31/03/2023 4 1 3 1 Complaints raised by Shareholders on BSE on dtd.14/03/2023 vide Ref No.20230300119 and the same has been resolved by sending mail to BSE,RTA and Shareholders on dt.11/04/2023.
+No. of Shareholder's Complaint No. of Complaint not No. of Complaint No. of Complaint Reasons Received during the financial solved to the satisfaction of Solved during the Pending as on for Pending year shareholders financial year 31/03/2025 Complaints 0 0 0 0